mvoe/CallTracer/README.md

 - **📏 Format Check:** Validate the structure of phone numbers.
 - **🌍 Country & Provider Info:** Retrieve details about the phone number’s origin and carrier using an external API.
+- **🔍 Web Search:** Perform a search across multiple search engines for the phone number.

 More features will follow as development continues.